petebachant/petebachant.github.io/_posts/2024-11-12-office-repro.markdown

 we're going focus on just two rules:

 1. **Keep all files in version control.**
-  Adding your initials and a number to the filename and putting it in something like Dropbox is not quite sufficient.
+  Adding your initials and a number to the filename is kind of like a version control system, but is messy and error prone.
   It should be easy to tell if a file has been modified since the last time is was saved.
   When you make a change you should have to describe that change, and that record should exist in the log forever.
-  Whenever you've made a change with any value, _commit_ it.
-  When all files are in a version control repository, it's like using "track changes" for an entire folder, and it doesn't require any discipline to avoid corrupting the history, e.g., by changing a version after it has had its
+  When all files are in a true version control repository, it's like using "track changes" for an entire folder, and it doesn't require any discipline to avoid corrupting the history, e.g., by changing a version after it has had its